Sometimes called a Gaelic Coffee and properly known by its Irish name 'Caife Gaelach', the Irish Coffee is traditionally served in a stemmed heatproof

-A splash of cachaça adds some Latin flavour, lime adds a citrusy bite while a splash of fresh cream makes this Piña Colada creamy white.
+A splash of cachaça adds some Latin funk, lime adds a citrusy bite while a splash of fresh cream makes this Piña Colada creamy white.

 One of the great classic cocktails.
 The perfect balance of sweet and sour is enhanced by the incredibly smooth, almost fluffy mouthfeel.

 So smooooooth but still retains a tequila bite and a hint of chocolate and fruit.

 This Tiki classic looks a little like frozen stagnant pond water but tastes minty fresh and rather good.